Fantomas42/django-blog-zinnia/docs/configuration.rst

 .. module:: zinnia.spam_checker.backends.automattic

-If you want to benefit of the Akismet spam protection on your comments, it's possible to do it by installing the `akismet`_ python module, and add this setting: ::
+If you want to benefit of the Akismet spam protection on your comments, it's possible to do it by installing the `akismet`_ Python module, and add this setting: ::

   ZINNIA_SPAM_CHECKER_BACKENDS = ('zinnia.spam_checker.backends.automattic',)